Coldplay: 2015–2018: A Head Full of Dreams

-On 22 February 2017, the band released a long-awaited and teased collaboration track with EDM duo The Chainsmokers called "Something Just Like This".
-Reaching number 2 in the UK Singles Chart and number 3 on the US Billboard Hot 100, it was the lead single from Coldplay's thirteenth extended play Kaleidoscope, released on 14 July 2017.
-Together, they debuted the song live at the 2017 Brit Awards with Martin also performing a tribute song to the late George Michael.
-On 2 March, Martin's birthday, the band released a track from the EP, "Hypnotised".
-Two further releases from the EP, "All I Can Think About Is You" and "Aliens", came out on 15 June and 6 July 2017 respectively.
-On 15 August 2017, Coldplay announced that a live album covering the Head Full of Dreams Tour would be released.
+On 22 February 2017, the band released a collaboration track with EDM duo The Chainsmokers, called "Something Just Like This".
+Reaching number 2 on the UK Singles Chart and number 3 on the Billboard Hot 100, it was the lead single from the Kaleidoscope EP.
+They premiered the song live at the 2017 Brit Awards, with Martin also performing a tribute to George Michael.
+On 2 March, Martin's birthday, Coldplay released a new track from the EP, "Hypnotised".
+Two further releases from, "All I Can Think About Is You" and "Aliens", came out on 15 June and 6 July respectively.

 On 8 October 2017, Coldplay debuted live their new song called "Life Is Beautiful" at SDCCU Stadium in San Diego.
-It was written in support after the Puebla earthquake.
-A part of the show was broadcast at the end of Estamos Unidos Mexicanos, a benefit concert at Mexico City's Zócalo.
-Proceeds from the song and concert were donated to relief efforts for Mexico and other countries.
+This part of the show was broadcast at the end of Estamos Unidos Mexicanos, a benefit concert at Mexico City's Zócalo.
+Proceeds from the song and concert were donated to relief efforts after the Puebla earthquake.
 On 15 November 2017, the Head Full of Dreams Tour finished with a total gross of $523 million from 5.38 million tickets sold, ranking as the third-highest-grossing concert tour of all time.
-On 30 November 2018, Coldplay released Global Citizen – EP 1 under the name Los Unidades, with proceeds being donated towards efforts to end global poverty.
-Coldplay's fifth live album, Live in Buenos Aires, arrived on 7 December 2018.
-Its footage covers the final concert of the tour in La Plata, while a second release, Love in Tokyo, was made available exclusively for the Japanese market.
+On 30 November 2018, Coldplay released Global Citizen – EP 1 under the name Los Unidades, with proceeds donated towards efforts to end global poverty.
+Their fifth live album, Live in Buenos Aires, arrived on 7 December 2018 with footage from the final concert of the tour in La Plata.

 2019–2020: Everyday Life

 On 18 October 2019, mysterious black-and-white posters began appearing in numerous countries around the world, with Coldplay wearing vintage-style clothing and a date showing 22 November 1919.
 The band also changed their profile pictures on social media to a sun and moon, making fans speculate an imminent release of new material.
 On 19 October 2019, a cryptic five-second teaser was released on social media with orchestral music in the background.
-On 21 October 2019, in a letter sent to fans, the band announced that their eighth studio album would be titled Everyday Life; further, it would be a double album, with the first half titled Sunrise and the second half titled Sunset.
+On 21 October 2019, in a letter sent to fans, the band announced that their eighth studio album would be titled Everyday Life.
+It serves as a double album, with the first half titled Sunrise and the second half titled Sunset.